ijustin125i/ijustin125i/README.md

-# Hi there, I'm Justin 👋

-Hey there!
-I'm a computer science major graduating in December of 2024.
-I'm passionate about all realms of software development and I strive to reach the point where I can build any idea that comes to mind!
-I have a strong interest in web, mobile, and game development and would love to pursue a career in any of these fields.
+# 🌟 About Me

+Hey there, I'm Justin!
+I often spend my free time building apps that interest me.
+I'm a big believer in repetitive practice, so I try to build as many projects as I can.
+I also strive to diversify my skill set by building web apps, mobile apps, websites, and games!
+I honestly just love the power of programming and what it has enabled me to do.
+I'm open to working in any of the fields mentioned, because, for one, I'm more qualified for them, and for two, they spark my interest the most!

 ---

-## 🌟 About Me
+## 🌟 Contact Info

-- 🔭 I'm currently working as a freelance developer+coding tutor as I pursue my CS degree.
-While I also focus on this startup I've co-founded, along with a mobile app I'm building.
-- 👯 I’m looking to find roles in: Software Engineering, Web Development, Mobile Development
 - 📫 How to reach me: jiwaneapplications@gmail.com or my LinkedIn @ www.linkedin.com/in/jiwane

 ---